🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 The unique reef that thrives here is an immaculate coral garden, teeming with all sorts of aquatic life and large coral heads that are hundreds of years old.

-There is also a manta ray cleaning station, black tip reef shark nursery, and frequent turtle sightings, so it’s an excellent place to spot an array of marine animals.
+There is also a manta ray cleaning station and black tip reef shark nursery nearby, with frequent turtle sightings as well.
+In other words, this is an excellent place to spot an array of marine animals.

-The shallow water, calm conditions, and easy entry make it a great spot for beginners to learn.
+The shallow water, calm conditions, and easy entry make it a great spot for beginners to learn how to snorkel as well!

-For those that prefer tours, there are some great snorkel tours offered here, many of which included kayaking.
-They are, of course, not required, but may provide a better experience by leaning on the expertise of a local captain.
+For those who prefer having a guide, there are some great Olowalu snorkel tours, many of which included kayaking.
+These can provide a better experience as you will have the expertise of a local captain to learn on.

-Snorkeling Tip: The reef is very shallow meaning you can’t snorkel here at low tide, so make sure you check tide times prior to visiting.
+⚠️ Snorkeling Tip: The reef is very shallow, meaning you can’t snorkel here at low tide.
+Make sure you check tide times prior to visiting.

 🐠 5.
 Coral Gardens

 Located off the West Maui coast and accessible only by boat, Coral Gardens is a true underwater treasure trove.
-With crystal-clear waters providing visibility reaching 40-feet and an abundance of marine life, it’s no wonder that Coral Gardens is touted as one of the best Maui snorkel places.
+Here, you will find crystal-clear water with visibility reaching 40 feet and an abundance of marine life.

 As is the case with much of Hawaii’s landscapes, Coral Gardens was formed through volcanic activity.
-Over 500,000 years ago, lava from Mauna Kahalawai crater flowed into the ocean creating lava fingers.
+Over 500,000 years ago, lava from the Mauna Kahalawai crater flowed into the ocean, creating lava fingers.

-Amongst the large coral heads, you can expect to spot all manner of tropical fish including triggerfish, butterflyfish, angelfish, and parrotfish.
-The fortunate may also find themselves swimming alongside a sea turtle or endangered Hawaiian monk seal.
+Amongst the large coral heads, we spotted all manner of tropical fish, including triggerfish, butterflyfish, angelfish, and parrotfish.

 🌊 6.
 Napili Bay